Dr Elisa Di Gregorio

 Eligible to supervise Masters and PhD (as Co-Supervisor) - email supervisor to discuss availability.

-Dr Elisa Di Gregorio is a Lecturer in the School of Education in the Faculty of Arts, Business, Law and Economics (ABLE) at the University of Adelaide.
+Dr Elisa Di Gregorio is a Lecturer in the School of Education, College of Education, Behavioural and Social Sciences at Adelaide University.
 Elisa completed her PhD in 2024 at the University of Melbourne, where she undertook both her Master of Teaching and Initial Teacher Education.

 As a former secondary school teacher, Elisa is passionate about creating supportive and capacity-building learning environments for students and challenging structural disadvantage that can create barriers for student learning and access to schooling.